openstack/keystone/doc/source/configure_federation.rst

 -------------

-This approach to federation supports Keystone as a Service Provider, consuming SAML assertions issued by an external Identity Provider.
+This approach to federation supports Keystone as a Service Provider, consuming identity properties issued by an external Identity Provider, such as SAML assertions or OpenID Connect claims.

 Federated users are not mirrored in the Keystone identity backend (for example, using the SQL driver).
-The external Identity Provider is responsible for authenticating users, and communicates the result of authentication to Keystone using SAML assertions.
-Keystone maps the SAML assertions to Keystone user groups and assignments created in Keystone.
+The external Identity Provider is responsible for authenticating users, and communicates the result of authentication to Keystone using identity properties.
+Keystone maps these values to Keystone user groups and assignments created in Keystone.

 The following configuration steps were performed on a machine running Ubuntu 12.04 and Apache 2.2.22.